Ensono/amido.github.io/docs/workloads/azure/data/getting_started/ingest_pipeline_deployment_azure.md

 * Deployment to the non-production (nonprod) environment is triggered on a feature branch when a pull request is open
 * Deployment to the production (prod) environment is triggered on merging to the `main` branch, followed by manual approval of the release step.

-It is recommended in any Ensono Stacks data platform that processes for deploying and releasing to further should be agreed and documented, ensuring sufficient review and quality assurance of any new workloads.
+ℹ️ It is recommended in any data platform that processes for deploying and releasing across environments should be agreed and documented, ensuring sufficient review and quality assurance of any new workloads.
 The template CI/CD pipelines provided are based upon two platform environments (nonprod and prod) - but these may be amended depending upon the specific requirements of your project and organisation.

 ## Next steps